 Pound falls after UK parliament rejects Brexit plan

-The pound fell Friday (Mar 29) after Britain's parliament again rejected a proposed deal to withdraw from the European Union.
+LONDON: The pound fell on Friday (Mar 30) after Britain's parliament again rejected a proposed deal to withdraw from the European Union.

-Sterling had been mostly stronger against both the dollar and the euro in the runup to the vote, but then fell to its lowest point against the greenback in more than two weeks.
+Sterling had been mostly stronger against both the dollar and the euro in the runup to the vote, but then fell to its lowest point against the greenback in more than two weeks within moments of the count.

+It then went on to recoup some of the losses towards the late afternoon, proving right analysts like ThinkMarkets' Naeem Aslam who had predicted "crazy moves" in sterling before voting began.

 "Sterling's midday bounce felt a long way away on Friday afternoon, as MPs inflicted another embarrassment on a Theresa May premiership defined by them," said Spreadex analyst Connor Campbell.